 - Run distance

-Furthermore, I track my quarterly goals and asses each of life categories with Level 10 Life exercise.
+Furthermore, I track my quarterly goals and assess each of my life categories with the Level 10 Life exercise.

 Until now, I hope you find a lot of bullet journal page ideas you want to try out.

-Besides the basic bullet journal spreads like key and index, you will find useful to create suitable layouts for organizing school year.
+Besides the basic bullet journal spreads like key and index, you will find it useful to create suitable layouts for organizing the school year.

-I think I’m going to write another epic guide on how to start a bullet journal for college students so definitely stay tuned.
+Also, I wrote the epic guide on how to start a bullet journal for college students so definitely check it out.

 But today I share with you some great bullet journal page ideas for students: